Annual Report 2016

 IN THEIR OWN WORDS

-In May, we honored those who make DC SCORES possible for thousands of DC children -- coaches and volunteers.
-Soccer and writing coaches received awards for commitment to their students and for embodying the teamwork they instill in kids, and volunteers were celebrated for their tireless dedication.
+In May 2016, we honored those who make DC SCORES possible for thousands of DC children -- coaches and volunteers.
+During the gala at the Longview Gallery, soccer and writing coaches received awards for commitment to their students and for embodying the teamwork they instill in kids, and volunteers were celebrated for their tireless dedication.

-Our biggest event of the year keeps getting bigger!!
-The 20th Annual Jamboree! celebrating the spring season featured more than 1,800 kids, hundreds of family members, program partners, volunteers, and more playing hundreds of soccer games and engaging in countless other activities at Anacostia Park from dancing to service-learning presentations to relay races!
+This thing keeps growing!
+The 21st Annual Jamboree! celebrating the spring season featured a record more than 2,000 kids, hundreds of family members, program partners, volunteers, and more, playing hundreds of soccer games and engaging in countless other activities at Anacostia Park from dancing to service-learning presentations to relay races!

-In mid-June, more than 500 DC-area professionals represented 32 companies and firms at the 13th Annual DC SCORES Cup.
-The largest corporate charity soccer tournament in the metropolitan area was a great success and directly raised more than $120,000 for DC SCORES.
+In late June, more than 500 DC-area professionals represented 32 companies and firms at the 14th Annual DC SCORES Cup.
+The largest, most dynamic team-building corporate charity soccer tournament in the metropolitan area was a monster success and directly raised more than $140,000 for DC SCORES.

 September Through August

 The DC SCORES fiscal year aligns with the school year, beginning in September and running through August.
 As in every year, during 2015-16 we provided programming for low-income DC youth during every month.
 We were there for those in need of a team and a structured and supportive environment year-round.
 The following pages sum up our four program seasons.

 By The Numbers

 The Capital Cup Championship is the season-ending soccer event of the fall season and shows just how much improvement teams make during 12 weeks of DC SCORES and how much the sport means to the neighborhoods and communities we serve.
 That was most evident as the Capital City Public Charter School girls and Raymond Education Campus boys teams played inspired games full of teamwork to claim titles.